Chetans2004/Machine_Learning/README.md

   - Distribution plots (histplot, distplot)
   - Using hue, style, and palette for customization
   - Adding titles, labels, and improving visualization style

+  #  Day 3 – Machine Learning Basics

+##  Topics Covered
+Today, I learned about the **basics of Machine Learning** and its **types**.

+###  What is Machine Learning?
+Machine Learning (ML) is a subset of Artificial Intelligence (AI) that enables systems to automatically learn and improve from experience **without being explicitly programmed**.

+###  Key Concepts Learned
+- Definition and importance of Machine Learning
+- Real-world examples of ML applications
+- Difference between AI, ML, and Deep Learning
+- Steps involved in a Machine Learning project

+###  Types of Machine Learning
+1. **Supervised Learning** – Model learns from labeled data.
+   Examples: Linear Regression, Decision Trees, Random Forest
+2. **Unsupervised Learning** – Model works with unlabeled data to find patterns.
+  Examples: K-Means Clustering, PCA
+3. **Reinforcement Learning** – Model learns by interacting with an environment and receiving rewards or penalties.
+   Examples: Self-driving cars, Game-playing agents

+---

+##  Summary
+I now understand what ML is, why it’s used, and the main categories it falls into.
+This knowledge forms the **foundation for building and training ML models** in the upcoming days.